 Notice how this version of the code only needs two levels of indention.
 In fact, using

-elif we can have any number of branches and still only require a single extra level of indentation:
+elif we can have any number of branches without adding any extra indentation:

 for accession in accs: if accession.startswith('a'): file1.write(accession + "\n") elif accession.startswith('b'): file2.write(accession + "\n") elif accession.startswith('c'): file3.write(accession + "\n") elif accession.startswith('d'): file4.write(accession + "\n") elif accession.startswith('e'): file5.write(accession + "\n") else: file6.write(accession + "\n")

-Here’s one final thing we can do with conditions: use them to determine when to exit a loop.
-In section 4 we learned about loops that iterate over a collection of items (like a list, a string or a file).
+Here's one final thing we can do with conditions: use them to determine when to exit a loop.
+Previously we learned about loops that iterate over a collection of elements (like a list, a string or a file).
 Python has another type of loop called a

 while loop.
 Rather than running a set number of times, a